🧬

 Unique facts and fascinating details

-- Despite their heavy appearance, they are surprisingly agile for short bursts.
+• Despite their heavy appearance, they are surprisingly agile and were historically used as catch dogs.

-- The breed's signature 'sourmug' expression is a result of its unique skeletal structure.
+• The breed's signature 'sourmug' expression is actually a result of the skin folds and the undershot jaw.

 Frequently Asked Questions